kherud/java-llama.cpp/README.md

 #### Library Location

-This project has to load three shared libraries:
+This project has to load a single shared library `jllama`.

-- ggml
-- llama
-- jllama

-Note, that the file names vary between operating systems, e.g., `ggml.dll` on Windows, `libggml.so` on Linux, and `libggml.dylib` on macOS.
+Note, that the file name varies between operating systems, e.g., `jllama.dll` on Windows, `jllama.so` on Linux, and `jllama.dylib` on macOS.

 The application will search in the following order in the following locations: